-10. RIDING WEAR
+10. RIDING GEAR

-Operate this vehicle without wearing an approved motorcycle helmet, eye protection, and protective clothing.
+Operating this vehicle without wearing an approved motorcycle helmet, eye protection, and protective clothing.

 Operating without an approved motorcycle helmet increases your chances of a severe head injury or death in the event of an accident.
 Operating without eye protection can result in an accident and increases your chances of a severe injury in the event of an accident.
+HOW TO AVOID THE HAZARD long-sleeved shirt or jacket long pants.

 Always wear an approved motorcycle helmet that fits properly.
-You should also wear: eye protection (goggles or face shield), gloves, boots, long-sleeved shirt or jacket long pants.
+You should also wear: eye protection (goggles or face shield), gloves, boots,